Overview

 Credit: Anodot

-In response to those challenges, many organizations have or are implementing initiatives to counter them, including cost optimization solutions:
+In response to those challenges, many organizations have or are implementing initiatives to counter them.
+Here are some top cloud computing statistics that show how.

 Some companies are leveraging cloud computing to meet their environmental, social, and governance (ESG) goals.
 Check this out: